pdjr-signalk/signalk-notification-injector/README.md

 http://192.168.1.1:3000/signalk/v1/api/vessels/self/notifications/injected/
 ```

-The examples above are the minimum needed to trigger a plugin response.
+The examples above are an example of the minimum needed to trigger a plugin
+response.
 More generally, a message to the plugin must consist of a single line of text
 conforming to the formatting constraints described below.